visnuravichandran/claude-code-workshop/docs/WORKSHOP.md

   skills/new-resource/SKILL.md
   agents/code-reviewer.md
   hooks/hooks.json        # the PostToolUse lint hook
+  .mcp.json              # optional: the MCP server from Stage 7
 ```

+A plugin can carry hooks, skills, subagents, and MCP servers together, so the
+whole toolkit you built in Stages 3–7 travels as one install.
+(Permission rules
+in `settings.json` are project config rather than plugin content, so document
+those in your README for teammates to copy.)

 Then add it as a marketplace and install it with the `/plugin` commands
 documented in the marketplace guide (`/plugin marketplace add <path>`, then